NRS 200.467 and NRS 200.468 are the Nevada laws that define the crime of human trafficking. These statutes state that:

 In short, Nevada outlaws transporting illegal aliens into the state for financial gain or illegal purposes.

-In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of human trafficking under NRS 200.467 & NRS 200.468.
+In this article, our Las Vegas criminal defense attorneys discuss human trafficking under NRS 200.467 & NRS 200.468.
 Click on a topic below to jump to that section:

 - 1. What is the definition of “human trafficking” in Nevada?